Research Lecture Series VKI - STO - AVT - 358

 Predicting hypersonic flows requires CFD methods that remain accurate and robust in the presence of extreme physics, including strong shocks, pronounced thermochemical nonequilibrium, turbulence, gas-surface interactions, and multiscale coupling.
 This Lecture Series brings together leading researchers to share best practices and emerging methods in hypersonic modelling and CFD.
 By the end of the week, participants will have grasped the capabilities and limitations of current tools, understood the direction the field is heading, and gained practical guidance on applying state-of-the-art CFD to design and assessment across space and defense programs.

-The Lecture Series Director is Dr. Federico Bariselli from the von Karman Institute for Fluid Dynamics.
+The Lecture Series Directors are Prof. Jim Menart from Wright State University and Dr. Federico Bariselli from the von Karman Institute for Fluid Dynamics.

 Location